 On the dance floor at the Legionnaire Ballroom in downtown Oakland, every second Friday, hordes of women and femmes get down as the DJ’s spin classic cumbia, reggaetón del viejo, funk, rock, and rare 45s.
+In a story for KALW, Marisol Medina-Cadena, speaks to organizers and attendees to find out what this party is about.

 It’s not like any other Friday: for the people of color who feel excluded from Oakland’s changing landscape, the event offers the comfort of a family reunion, a place where black and brown people can be themselves.